lh1008/md/README.md

-# Monero Outreach MoneroDocs - MOM
+# Monero Outreach MoneroDocs

-MOM is a repository forked from the original [monerodocs/md](https://github.com/monerodocs/md.git) repository.
-[Monerodocs](https://monerodocs.org/) site, attempts to organize basic technical knowledge on Monero in one place.
+This repository is a fork from [monerodocs/md](https://github.com/monerodocs/md.git) repository.
+[Monerodocs](https://monerodocs.org/) site attempts to organize basic technical knowledge on Monero in one place.

-MOM main objective is to contribute to the work made by [Monerodocs](https://monerodocs.org/) to have a complete guide on Monero Documentation.
-This is an independent source promoted by the [Monero Outreach Workgroup](https://www.monerooutreach.org/) to support [The Monero Project](https://github.com/monero-project) and have a complete guide for users around the world.
+[Monerodocs](https://monerodocs.org/) is an Unofficial Monero Documentation developed by [qertoip](https://github.com/qertoip).

+### Support the Project

+If you are a translator you can reach the workgroup through Element (Matrix): (#monero-outreach:matrix.org](https://matrix.to/#/%23monero-outreach%3Amatrix.org)

+Donate XMR: